How Tuesday Webinar: The N.Y. Geographic Information Gateway and Virginia Coastal GEMS

 Coastal GEMS (Geospatial & Educational Mapping System) first came online in 2007 and was originally conceived as a gateway for partners of the Virginia Coastal Zone Management Program to access a comprehensive collection of coastal resource information.
 Now on its fourth version, it is used by local and regional planning agencies, state and federal agencies, academic institutions, and the public to prioritize areas for conservation and habitat restoration, inform environmental review processes, explore public access availability, discover data available for research and modeling, and educate about Virginia’s coastal resources.
 The site includes a mapping application with over 100 layers and several advanced mapping functions, a growing collection of story maps, and a new data library.

-An open Q&A session will be held following the presentations.
-The webinar will be moderated by Karl Vilacoba, Monmouth University Urban Coast Institute communications director and Portal project manager.
+A Q&A session was held following the presentations.
+The webinar was moderated by Karl Vilacoba, Monmouth University Urban Coast Institute communications director and Portal project manager.